cpolanec/minecraft-server-farm/README.md

 - Shell script for deploying/synchronizing resources (e.g. `sync-resources.sh`)
 - Shell script for destroying resources (e.g. `destroy-resources.sh`)
-- CloudFormation template defining the cloud resources
+- CloudFormation template that defines the cloud resources

+The `servers` component also has the following artifacts:

+- Shell script for creating backups of the Minecraft game data on the attached EBS volume
+- Shell script for purging old game data backups (to prevent filling up the account with EBS volume snapshots)

 The `servers` component also has directories which correspond to any environment names supplied in the deployment/synchronization automation.
 A Minecraft server will be created and named after each properties file in the environment directory.
 See table below for examples: